Government Center station (Miami)

 Government Center station is an intermodal transit hub in the Government Center district of Downtown Miami, Florida.
-It is operated by Miami-Dade Transit and serves as a transfer station for the Metrorail and Metromover rapid transit systems and as a bus station for Metrobus, Paratransit, and Broward County Transit buses.
-MiamiCentral is directly connected via a pedestrian bridge over NW 3rd Street.
-The station is located near the intersection of Northwest First Street and First Avenue, a part of the Stephen P. Clark Government Center Building.
-It opened to service May 20, 1984, next to the site of a former FEC railway station which is now MiamiCentral.
+Operated by Miami-Dade Transit, it serves as a transfer station for the Metrorail rapid transit and Metromover people mover systems, and as a bus station for Miami's Metrobus and, during weekday rush hours, Broward County Transit buses.
+The station is connected via a pedestrian bridge over NW 3rd Street to the southern end of MiamiCentral and is directly linked to the Stephen P. Clark Government Center Building.
+It opened on May 20, 1984, adjacent to the site of a former Florida East Coast Railway station.
+It also serves as a free connection to MiamiCentral, which connects to Brightline and South Florida's Commuter Rail, which is called Tri-Rail.
+These two train operators are in MiamiCentral.